-This course provides an in-depth understanding of how worldview shapes education, on the ground management, and policies of natural resource management.
-Students will learn about Native American, Hawaiian, and Western European based environmental world and how these beliefs that are shaped by the foundational values and ethics within them affect natural resource management.
+This course provides an in-depth understanding of how indigenous worldview shapes education, on the ground management, and policies of food systems management.
+Students will learn about indigenous perspectives and relationships to place have continued to shape food systems through natural resource management.
 In addition, students will learn about how understanding diverse perspectives can help provide more encompassing answers to the complex multilevel environmental issues we are facing today, leading to a more sustainable future.